fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 ####  You should have something like :
-        ```bash
+        ```
 	 yourusername/container-workshop
         ```

-Now don't forget to copy the kubeconfig file you just downloaded into the container-workshop folder.
+Please, don't forget to copy the **kubeconfig** file you just downloaded into the **container-workshop** folder.

-This folder will be your working folder where you'll generally execute your commands and copy and download the different files you will need.
+This folder will be your local working folder where you'll generally execute your commands and copy and download the different files you will need.

 ### **STEP 2**: Install and Test kubectl on Your Local Machine